Getting the Most from the Summit

 Tip #4: Follow conference etiquette

-- Wear your name tag where it can be seen.
-This will help others see and remember your name, and our security offices also appreciate it.
+• Wear your name tag where it can be seen.
+This will help others see and remember your name, and our security officers also appreciate it.